chutrunganh/Project-I-Collect-SNMP-Data/README.md

 # Code Structure 🏗️
-We designed our code following the Model-View-Controller (MVC) pattern.
+We designed our code following the Maven standard structure and the Model-View-Controller (MVC) pattern.
 Here is the main structure and their short purpose:
 ```
-Project_I_code/
+Project_I_Collect_SNMP_Data/
   └── src/
-    ├── View/
+    ├── main/
-    │   └── MainUI.fxml
+    │   ├── java/
-    ├── Control/
+    │   │   ├── Control/
-    │   ├── MainController.java
+    │   │   │   ├── MainController.java
-    │   └── ARowInQuery.java  # Used to define a row structure in the query table
+    │   │   │   └── ARowInQueryTable.java  # Used to define a row structure in the query table
-    └── Model/
+    │   │   └── Model/
-        ├── MIBTreeStructure/
+    │   │       ├── MIBTreeStructure/
-        │   ├── Node.java  # Used to define a node in the MIB tree
+    │   │       │   ├── Node.java  # Used to define a node in the MIB tree
-        │   ├── BuildMIBTree.java  # Used to build the MIB tree from the JSON file
+    │   │       │   ├── BuildMIBTree.java  # Used to build the MIB tree from the JSON file
+    │   │       │   ├── MibRootOidFinder.java  # Used to find the root OID of a MIB file
-        │   └── MibLoader.java  # Used to load MIB files for GET NEXT and Walk
+    │   │       │   └── MibLoader.java  # Used to load MIB files for GET NEXT and Walk
-        └── SNMPRequest/
+    │   │       └── SNMPRequest/
-            ├── SNMPGet.java
+    │   │           ├── SNMPGet.java
-            ├── SNMPGetNext.java
+    │   │           ├── SNMPGetNext.java
-            ├── SNMPWalk.java
+    │   │           ├── SNMPWalk.java
-            └── SnmpResponseFormat.java  # Used to format the raw data to a more readable format
+    │   │           └── SnmpResponseFormat.java  # Used to format the raw data to a more readable format
+    │   └── resources/
+    │       ├── Images/
+    │       ├── styles.css # Use to render the Dark Mode
+    │       └── View/  # Contains the FXML files for the GUI
+    │
+    │
+    └── test/java/TestFiles  # Contains test files for individual functions of the project
 ```

-Additionally, the project includes:
- - `Test` directory: Contains test files for individual functions of the project.
- - `Resources` directory: Contains the images, script and CSS files used in the project.
+The project also incorporates the following components:
- - `MIB Databases` directory: Contains the MIB files that the application uses to extract information.
+- `MIB Databases` directory: This directory houses the MIB files that the application utilizes to gather information.
+It is situated within `Project_I_Collect_SNMP_Data/out/artifacts/SNMP_Browser/MIB Databases` since it will be further packaged alongside the jar file.

+- `GetJSONFiles` script: This script is employed to transform MIB ASN1 files into JSON format files.
+If you wish to recompile the MIB files, adjust the `MIB_DIR` and `DES_DIR` variables in the script to match your case.

 # License 📜
 Distribution of this project is under the MIT License.